adblockplus/web.adblockplus.org/README.md

 > **Note:** The repository still contains some legacy Apache-era files (`.htaccess` etc.) that are no longer used in production and still require cleaning up.

-## Help / Support

-Firebase status page can be found at https://status.firebase.google.com/

-For filing new support issues with Firebase you can use the customer support portal at https://firebase.google.com/support.

-Note: the "Sign In" button might not work when using your eyeo email on their support page.
-This is an annoying problem we have raised with them, so hopefully it will get fixed.
-If you encounter problems signing in, you can instead use a personal Gmail account to fill out the form.
-Their support team will then ask you to prove who you are, which usually requires replying from your eyeo email.

-For issues relating to Cloud Logging or GCP, we can file a support ticket with our support contractors, [DoiT International](https://console.doit.com/customers/cmtMGFFexxcvhdWm6Gx7/support?open-case-iq=true).

 ## Running locally

 ### Prerequisites